 STEP 2: DEVELOP YOUR WHO.

-As you think about these It might not be you who’s really disappointed that your still smoking, but when you think about your daughter, you might find that your more motivated by her, the example you want to set, and the fact that you want to be around for her future.
-In my example from the “Year of Creativity” I was mostly motivated by thinking about my future self and how he would view his own college career.
-How he would view himself.
-And how disappointed he would be if I wasted more time.
+When you think about how you’ll personally feel about yourself in the future if you don’t quit, those feelings might not be strong enough to motivate you to act.
+But when you think about your daughter, you might find that you’re more motivated by her, the example you want to set, and the fact that you want to be around for her future.
+In my example from the “Year of Creativity,” I was mostly motivated by thinking about my future self and how he would view his own college career and his life if he wasted more time.

 STEP 3: DEVELOP YOUR HOW.

-Using the “Year of Healthy Living” as an example, your general goals might include
+Using the “Year of Healthy Action” as an example, your general goals might include:

 - Losing 50 lbs

 But to make these goals, which in the past would have been seen as New Year’s resolutions, into something meaningful, you’re going to want to decide on specific action items you can take.
 These should be action that can help you get closer to accomplishing these goals but that are also part of the theme of “Healthy Action” in and of themselves.